mohansah/Water_Level_Indicator_using_8051_Microcontroller/README.md

 15. MikroC  PRO for 8051 IDE
 16. Progisp Software (for burning code)

-Go through the ppt(which I uploaded) for more detalis
+Go through the ppt(which I uploaded) for more details.

 Reference:
           1. https://www.electronicshub.org/water-level-controller-using-8051-microcontroller/